sheikhmhsb/workflow-execution/README.md

 5. Scheduled Execution: Uses cron to schedule and execute workflows at regular intervals.

-Code Explanation
+**Code Explanation Functions**
-Functions
-hasNodeBeenExecuted: Checks if a node has already been executed for a specific workflow and contact.
+**hasNodeBeenExecuted**: Checks if a node has already been executed for a specific workflow and contact.
-logNodeExecution: Logs the execution of a node.
+**logNodeExecution**: Logs the execution of a node.
-executeWorkflowNode: Executes a node based on its type (email, timeDelay, updateContact, sms).
+**executeWorkflowNode**: Executes a node based on its type (email, timeDelay, updateContact, sms).
-processWorkflowsForAllContacts: Fetches all active workflows and processes them for all contacts associated with each ownerId.
+**processWorkflowsForAllContacts**: Fetches all active workflows and processes them for all contacts associated with each ownerId.
-processWorkflow: Processes a single workflow for a single contact.
+**processWorkflow**: Processes a single workflow for a single contact.
-sortNodesByEdges: Sorts the workflow nodes based on the edges to determine the execution order.
+**sortNodesByEdges**: Sorts the workflow nodes based on the edges to determine the execution order.
-evaluateConditionsAndGetNextNode: Evaluates conditions in a conditionSplit node and determines the next node to execute.
+**evaluateConditionsAndGetNextNode**: Evaluates conditions in a conditionSplit node and determines the next node to execute.

 **Execution Flow**
 1. Initialize the Cron Job: Sets up a CronJob to run every minute to process workflows.